beefburrito/Akinator-OS/README.md

 ![ErrorMSG](error.PNG)
 Note: When trying to execute the program always make sure to close the excel file or it will cause an error like in the picture
 ![program](program.PNG)
+Press 1 to start or 2 to exit
 ![run](run.PNG)
 When running the program will ask various questions and you either type y for yes or n for no
 ![snek](snake.PNG)